Cytarabine is a type of chemotherapy. It is also known as Ara C or cytosine arabinoside.

-You might also have abnormal eye movemants and your eyes might be more sensitive to light.
+You might also have vision problems or your eyes might be more sensitive to light.

-Your blood vessels might get inflamed and sore.
+Your blood vessels might get inflamed.
 Symptoms include red spots on the skin, lumps or sores.
-Your legs and arms might aso feel weak and numb.
+Your legs and arms might also feel weak and numb.
 Contact your advice line or tell your doctor or nurse if you have any of these symptoms.

 High temperature (fever)